ojacques/mkdocs-git-committers-plugin-2/README.md

 - Eliminate the need to match git commit logs with entries in GitHub, and thus GitHub API calls
 - No more risk of matching the incorrect contributor as the information comes directly from GitHub
 - last_commit_date is now populated with local git info
-- No need for GitHub personal access token, as there are no more GitHub GraphQL API calls
+- Use a cache file to speed up following builds: authors are fetched from GitHub for a page only if that page has changed since the last build

-All of the above massively improves accuracy and performances.
+All of the above improves accuracy and performances.

 Note: the plugin configuration in `mkdocs.yml` still uses the original `git-committers` sections.

+## material for mkdocs theme

+This plugin is integrated in the [material for mkdocs](https://squidfunk.github.io/mkdocs-material/) theme by [Martin Donath](https://github.com/squidfunk).

 ## Limitations